LMLenis/LMLenis/README.md

 I'm certified like a Project Manager Professional and Scrum Master.

-I’m currently studing on [Henry Bootcamp](https://www.soyhenry.com/webfullstack) because I want to work developing applications.
+I just finished my studies in [Henry Bootcamp](https://www.soyhenry.com/webfullstack) because I want to know everything about applications development.

-I want to continue studing to be a solution architect
+I want to continue studing to be a solution architect and a leader in digital transformation

 <br/>